 7.5 Don’t insults for both men and women involve comparing them to women?

 Some insults involve femaleness, like “bitch” (historically a female dog) and “pussy” (referencing female genitalia).
 But some involve maleness, like “jackass” (historically a male donkey) and “dick” (referencing male genitalia).
 Of course these rely on gender stereotypes, with “pussy” meaning weak and “dick” meaning crude or unpleasant.

 Maybe insults from femaleness are used more often or are seen as more strongly negative?
 That’s possible but we’d need evidence.
 And then we’d still have to have a discussion on whether it reflects present gender attitudes or historical ones.

 8.1 What specific sexist attitudes towards men concern you?

 There are many kinds of sexism against men to talk about, like assumptions often made about men who interact with children.
 The government of South Australia considered (but fortunately did not adopt) a policy of banning men from childcare, for example.
 But the most fundamental type of sexism against men is male disposability.
 It’s our society’s tendency to care less for the safety and well-being of men than women.
-There’s a lot of evidence for this, including psychological experiments showing that people are more willing to sacrifice men’s lives and subject male strangers to pain.
-Let the gravity of that sink in for a moment!
-The source, and a lot more evidence for male disposability, can be found here.
+There’s a lot of evidence for it, including psychological experiments showing that people are more willing to sacrifice men’s lives and subject male strangers to pain.
+Let that sink in for a moment!
+(Sources and more evidence here.)

 8.2 Isn’t “male disposability” (plus other things that are seemingly sexism against men) really just benevolent sexism against women?